CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

 ## Remove a Snippet

-To remove a traditional or flexible snippet, edit the snippet's `.yaml` file to change `set` to `unset`, then patch and apply the configuration.
-Alternatively, you can use the REST API DELETE and PATCH methods.
+To remove a traditional or flexible snippet, edit the snippet `.yaml` file to change `set` to `unset`, then patch and apply the configuration.
+You can also use the REST API DELETE and PATCH methods.

 The following example removes the {{<link url="#etcnetworkinterfaces-snippets" text="MLAG timer traditional snippet">}} created above to configure the MLAG peer timeout: